-- Starting December 1, 2017, all applications will be online through the New Home Buyer Protection System.
+- Application is online through the New Home Buyer Protection System Builder's Portal.

 Q. What are the licensing fees?

 - Each renewal application costs $500

 Q. How long will it take to get a builder licence?

 - The Registrar of the New Home Buyer Protection Office will process licence applications as quickly as possible.
 The time it takes to process a licence application will depend on volume of applications and the complexity of applications.

 - For one year from the date of issue, unless otherwise stated by the Registrar

 Q. What information will I need to provide to apply for a builder licence?